Brooke and Nicholas

 It may seem as though the one giving the ring gets all the shopping glory.
 But in a modern world where couples share accounts, open up about opinions, and live as equals—the one wearing the ring is no longer relegated to merely dropping hints about platinum versus yellow gold or princess-cut versus emerald (thank the engagement ring gods!).
 Today, the proposee has as a real seat at the table…or, more aptly, the jewelry counter.

-Brides being completely surprised are on the decline, with 33 percent engagement ring shopping together with their mates, according to 2017 Jewelry and Engagement Study conducted by The Knot.
+Brides being completely surprised are on the decline, with 7 in 10 saying they were somewhat involved in selecting or purchasing their engagement ring and nearly 23% say they looked at rings with their partner, according to 2019 Jewelry and Engagement Study conducted by The Knot.
 While it may stray from tradition, shopping together for the engagement ring brings with it a bounty of benefits (and a guaranteed, resounding “yes!”).

 1. Trying on in person could change the game.

 With seemingly endless options of engagement ring cuts, engagement ring styles, and settings—it can be daunting to know exactly which combination will make your partner go weak in the knees.
 While there are plenty of tips to help you buy just the right engagement ring on your own, nothing really beats having the ring wearer there in person to give it her or his seal of approval.
 After all, even your mate may not know what ring he or she likes best until they’ve tried a few on and and have seen them on their finger.

 In fact, the same study we referenced earlier, which represents more than 21,000 engaged or recently married couples shows that 87% of engagements are planned ahead of time, while 13% are a spontaneous, day-of decision.